Claim Completion Instructions

 - Indicate a quantity (the number of x-rays, for example) in the field on the claim specifically for this purpose.
 If the claim does not have this field, please list each item on a separate line.

 - Be sure to enter the name of the dental plan enrollee in the space provided at the top of the form and in the dual coverage section, if applicable.
 (The enrollee is the person who has the dental plan through his/her employment.
 In dual coverage cases, there will usually be two different enrollees within a family.)
+With Provider Tools, patient information is entered for you.
+Use the “My Patients” tool to submit free real-time claims.

 - Enter a valid National Provider Identifier (NPI).
 If you enter two NPIs (one for the billing dentist and another for the treating dentist, if it is different from the billing entity’s NPI), please verify that they are both valid.